SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 (but didn't specify if they had done the sequencing to tell) that the cases were 95% driven by the B.1.351 variant.
 That's the super-contagious variant in South Africa, worse than the UK variant B.1.1.7.
 So the South African efficacy decrease may be explained by that; we just _can't tell from the reports of the oral press release_.
+But&hellip; it looks like it's not so good against the B.1.351 variant.

 Somewhat more hearteningly: overall the virus had 85% efficacy against severe COVID-19, and 100% efficacy against COVID-related hospitalizations.
 This is _crucial:_ it shows the